NBS8970 : Innovation and Change

 The aim of this practice-based module is to enable you to develop and enhance, to an advanced level, your knowledge, understanding and practice of innovation and change.
 The module will provide you with the opportunity to enhance your skills for thinking creatively to adapt and innovate in the changing world of work.
 By the end of the module, you will have:

-• Analysed the impact of disruptive exponential change upon individual, organisational and wider global context
+• Analysed the impact of change on individuals, in organisations and in a wider global context

 • Critically evaluated innovation and entrepreneurial processes and practices, whether occurring in an independent, corporate or social context, and at individual, group and organisational levels, enacted through intra- and inter-organisational collaboration